carpentries/amy/docs/users_guide/index.md

 ### Logging in

 * Log in to AMY [here](https://amy.carpentries.org).
-Contact [The Carpentries Core Team](mailto:team@carpentries.org) if you are an administrative user who needs login credentials.
+Administrative users may log in via GitHub or a user id.
+Instructors should log in via GitHub.
+Contact [The Carpentries Core Team](mailto:team@carpentries.org) if you have difficulty logging in.

 ![AMY login screen goes here](images/amy_login_screen.png)